nodemcu/nodemcu-firmware/docs/en/modules/mdns.md

 - `port` The port number for the service.
 Default value is 80.
 - `service` The name of the service.
 Default value is 'http'.
-- `dscription` A short phrase (under 63 characters) describing the service.
+- `description` A short phrase (under 63 characters) describing the service.
 Default is the hostname.

 #### Returns
 `nil`